For art-related acronyms, please visit here.

 Quillwork.
 Textile art, unique to North America, which uses porcupine, or more rarely, bird, quills to embellish hide, cloth, or wood.
 Quillwork can be embroidered directly onto a surface or created on a loom.

 Quipu.
 Also khipu.
 Knot strings used by Andean cultures, especially the Inca Empire, to record census and accounting data, and possibly even poetry.
-Types of knots, positioning, direction of knots, and colors of strings are all believed to record information; however, the code has not be deciphered.
+The types of knots, positioning, direction of knots, and colors of strings are all believed to record information; however, the code has not been fully deciphered.

 Repatriation.
 In regards to art or cultural items, physically returning these items to the tribe or cultural group that created them or the lineal descendants of that group.